tomh1lll/methyl-seek/README.md

 #### Dry run of the pipeline

-To perform a dry run a step of the pipeline, giving the pipeline the working directory where results will be stored, and submit:
+To perform a dry run a step of the pipeline, giving 3 arguments, if it is a dry-run (npr) or full run (process), the directory containing all the samples you want to process, and the output working directory where results will be stored, and submit:

 ```
-sh pipeline_submit.sh npr /data/NHLBIcore/projects/methyl-seek
+sh pipeline_submit.sh npr /data/NHLBIcore/rawdata/methyl-seek /data/NHLBIcore/projects/methyl-seek
 ```

 #### Actual run of the pipeline